March 11, 2021

 Though I completely understand that I’ve had that privilege to freely identify as such without much consequence.
 Others, especially with multiple marginalized identities, don’t necessarily have the safe space to do the same.
 And even so every person has their own relationship with their disability.

 It is not a universal thing.
 Even though as a community, there’s an emphasis for identity first language in disability advocacy, it’s important to acknowledge that not everyone can or will model that approach.

 So navigating the community involves getting to know your audience on an individual level.
 If you don’t know how to address someone, ask them.

 Photography by Garry [he/him].
 Instagram user at ItsGarrysPlants.

 Image description.
 Dynamic closeup of a vivid green cactus plant in an orange pot backlit in a bright red light.

 Designing Accessible Content

 Image description.
 A drawing of Alice Wong, an Asian American woman’s face.
-She’s wearing a black scarf with white swords on it and a gray purple bipap mask over her nose with darker gray tubes coming out of the front of it.
+She’s wearing a black scarf with white swords on it and a grey purple bi-pap mask over her nose with darker grey tubes coming out of the front of it.
 She has shoulder length black hair with a slight undercut on one side.
 She has red lipstick and is slightly smiling.

 This is more of an art than people realize, especially when creating a palette for a brand.
 Here are some things to consider: